Non-Linear Analog Processing in MIMO Systems with Coarse Quantization: SISO Systems Equipped with Envelope Detectors

+Next, we consider systems with $\delta>1$ and $\ell>2$.
+Recall that for $\delta>1$, each $f_j(y),j \in [n_q]$ is of the form $f_j(y)=A_\delta(y,b_j^\delta)=|A_{\delta-1}(y,b_j^{\delta-1})-b_{j,\delta}|$, where $A_1(y,b_{j,1})=|y-b_{j,1}|$.
+To evaluate the resulting channel capacity, we need to characterize the number and shape of Voronoi regions which can be produced using a quantizer consisting of concatenated envelope detectors and few-bit ADCs.
+To this end, we first introduce the notion of non-degenerate bias vectors (Proposition \ref{prop:2.5}).
+Then, for envelope detectors with non-degenerate biases, we characterize some key properties of the associated code and the roots of the quantization function (Propositions \ref{prop:1.5} and \ref{Prop:2}).
+Subsequently, for any given sequence of roots satisfying the aforementioned properties, we provide a code construction mechanism which has that root sequence (Proposition \ref{Prop:3}).
+This enables us to derive the capacity expression for the communication systems under consideration (Theorem \ref{th:4}).

+Some (degenerate) bias vectors lead to redundant envelope detectors.
+The following example clarifies the notion.

 \begin{Example}[\textbf{Degenerate Bias Vector}] Let $n_q=1, \ell=3, \delta=2$, and consider the thresholds $t_{1,1}=1$ and $t_{1,2}=2$.
-Given a bias vector, $(a_1,a_2)$, the associated analog function is $f_{a_1^{\delta},j}(y)= ||y-a_1|-a_2|$.
+Given a bias vector $(b_1,b_2)$, the associated analog function is $f_{j}(y)= ||y-b_1|-b_2|$.
 The ADC output is

-Note that if $a_2-1<0$, then this would be equivalent with:
+Note that if $b_2-1<0$, then this would be equivalent with:

-In this case, the second envelope detector does not affect the quantization process and can be omitted without change in quantizer output, i.e., the input to the corresponding absolute value is always positive, so it can be removed. \end{Example} We call bias vectors $a_j^{\delta}, j\in [n_q]$ which yield redundant envelope detectors, such as the one in Example \ref{ex:2}, degenerate bias vectors.
-The following proposition characterizes the necessary and sufficient conditions for non-degeneracy of bias vectors. \begin{Proposition}[\textbf{Non-Degenerate Bias Vectors}] Let the threshold vector corresponding to the $j$th ADC be $t^{\ell-1}$, where $j\in [n_q]$.
-The bias vector of the corresponding analog operator $f_j(\cdot)$ is non-degenerate if and only if:
+In this case, the second envelope detector does not affect the quantization process and can be omitted without change in quantizer output, i.e., the input to the corresponding absolute value is always positive, so it can be removed. \end{Example} The following proposition characterizes the necessary and sufficient conditions for non-degeneracy of bias vectors. \begin{Proposition}[\textbf{Non-Degenerate Bias Vectors}] Let the threshold vector corresponding to the $j$th ADC be $t^{\ell-1}$, where $j\in [n_q]$.
+The bias vector $\mathbf{b}$ of the corresponding analog operator $f_j(\cdot)$ is non-degenerate if and only if: